Koredotcom/docs/docs/xo/getting-started/navigating-the-platform.md

 ### The Top Menu

 This navigation menu has been significantly updated, starting with version 9.0 of the platform.
-For a comparative list between the 9.0 and earlier versions, please see &lt;a href="https://developer.kore.ai/docs/bots/chatbot-overview/where-to-find-what/.
+For a comparative list between the 9.0 and earlier versions, please see [Where to find what](href="https://developer.kore.ai/docs/bots/chatbot-overview/where-to-find-what/).